fullstackleo777/js-scripts/js-scripts_dev-tools-web-console.md

+# Javascript Scripts for Dev Tools Web Console
-# General-use JavaScript functions you can run in the browser's developer tools console to inspect, manipulate, and interact with web pages dynamically:
+## General-use JavaScript functions you can run in the browser's developer tools console to inspect, manipulate, and interact with web pages dynamically

 ---